The Drama Triangle: reinforcing the unresolved past

 Seeing what we expect to see: the magic lamp and the circle of trauma

 Recently I’ve been doing some work on my house and much of my furniture has been moved to accommodate the changes.
 I walked into the darkness of one room and reached out to turn on a lamp in the place it used to be.
 It wasn’t there.
-But for a split second, as if by magic, I saw it in front of me.
-I then turned to reach for it in the place I knew it now was, and realised the importance of what had just happened: for those in trauma, reliving expectations is a key part of experience.
+But for a split second, as if by magic, I really did see it in front of me.
+I then turned to reach for it in the place I had moved it to, and realised the importance of what had just happened when applied to psychotherapy: expectation plays a fundamental part in experience, and it is the expectation of reliving events that is at the root of emotional trauma.